“Wanna go to a strip club?”

 I would wonder, sometimes to myself, often aloud, what sort of shithole must that place be to exist under the derelict remains of a decomposing restaurant in one of the ugliest corners of the city.
 I’ve long been curious to see, but reluctant to go.
 Not without a bodyguard.

-“No,” she answered, although she shared my curiosity as to what lied beneath.
+“No,” she answered, although she shared my curiosity.
 “But I have a writing assignment for you.”

 The assignment was simple: Recruit two of my writer friends, arrange an expedition into the bowels of the Picasso/Amazones hybrid beast, and then, should we survive, each write something about the experience.
 This is me holding up my end of the bargain.